 Teacher Professional Development

 The Next Generation Science Standards (NGSS)* call for students to use the practices, concepts, and content of science and engineering to understand and solve problems relevant to their lives.
-Emphasizing context from students’ home environments makes science applicable and increases engagement, while building the foundations to understand larger global issues like climate change.
+When teachers emphasize their students’ home environments, they make science more applicable and engaging while building foundations to understand global issues like climate change.

 Partners & Collaborators

 The Tomorrow Project

 I SO appreciate everything I have learned and continue to learn in connection with Islandwood!
 You have inspired me to be a more energized and excited science teacher and shared ways to inspire and support my students in feeling more connected and excited at owning their identities as scientists!

 I have changed the way that I include students’ experiences and knowledge into our lessons and their learning.
 I have also started our science lessons with the Thanksgiving address that Robin Wall Kimmerer talks about in Braiding Sweetgrass to help my students see and feel the positive things that the natural world can do for us, and to understand that the Native communities are our original scientists and keepers of our land.

 Success Stories from IslandWood